unclehowell/datro/static/library/COLLABORATE.md

 The Fig x.x is in bold (using the two stars are the beginning and end)
 The Image Title is in italics (using the single star at the beginning and end)
 If the text above the image overflows then forget bullet pointing the line.

+# I believe the pdf autogenerates the figures for tables and images.
+In html there's a string that can be used.
+# The same string which is used to insert the `content` html-only title, above the opening pages index (see index.rst)

 ## Source Files (self-updating build script)
 These source files work in conjuntion with the update-all process: